benhenderson/nashdotnet-xamarin-lab/README.md

 ## Goals

 * Xamarin primer
-* Review development tools
+* Development tools
-* iOS and/or Android Hello World labs
+* iOS and/or Android "Hello World" labs
+* Introduction to cross platform and resuse

 ## Xamarin Primer

 Slides ...

-## Review Development Tools
+## Development Tools

 With luck, everyone has already installed Xamarin iOS and/or Xamarin Android.
 If not, grab them here: http://xamarin.com/download.